xriss/opusbookshelf/README.md

 Check the file with exiftool and make sure it has an Artist and an Album tag set as we use/require these to build the output directory structure that audiobookshelf expects.
 No tags, no output.

+This all worked for me, maybe it can for you too, at the very least you will find example invocations of ffmpeg in the bash source to perform conversions from aaxc files produced by audible-cli.